Pursuing Coursework in Computer Science

 Interested in computer science?
 Great!
 The information presented here provides some general guidance that will be useful as you plan your coursework.
 Keep in mind, however, that this page does not supersede the official catalog entry.

 CS 109, 110, 111, and 112 are alternative introductory computer science courses (and entry points into a major or minor).
 Depending upon your interests, you may take a class that focuses on digital media, or modeling in the natural or social sciences.
-Take a look at our course descriptions for more information.
+Take a look at our course descriptions or the recent syllabi below for more information.

 Computer Science Major